PWarwickDev/Chip8/README.md

 This project is meant to get my feet wet in the realm of emulator programming.
 Before tackling my already began project of the GameBoy fully, I'm following the recommendation of many emulator devs who say this is a good starting point for this field.

+3/23/2025 Update: Mostly complete with some minor flag errors to be worked out in the future if I want to.
+Overall this project was quite interesting, and made me get back into low-level binary manipulation in a challenging way.

 **MEMORY**